BlueRibbon3/Openclaw-Jay-Soulless/README.md

 ## What this is

-Clawdbot is a personal AI sales agent system built on OpenClaw, running on a Proxmox homelab.
-It embodies Jay's sales methodology, voice, and approach — capable of handling outbound prospect research, POV generation, and multi-persona sales contexts.
+Jay is a personal AI sales agent system built on OpenClaw, running on a Proxmox homelab.
+It embodies a sellers methodology, voice, and approach — capable of handling outbound prospect research, POV generation, and multi-persona sales contexts.

 The agent operates through Slack.
 Jay sends a message.
 The agent researches, reasons, drafts, and returns output.
-Nothing is sent to a prospect without Jay reviewing it first.
+Nothing is sent to a prospect without the seller reviewing it first.

 ---

 ## What it does today

 - **Prospect research** — Exa AI semantic search, signal extraction (growth, tech, exec, competitive), structured prospect brief
+- **Signal quality framework puta the powet in the sellers hands to guide the agent towards high quality signals (timeliness, publication, financial data, exec quotation).
 - **POV drafting** — builds Points of View grounded in Jay's methodology (soul.md §7), provocative question first, red team analysis included
 - **Outreach sequences** — subject line, intro email, follow-up using prospect's own vocabulary
 - **PDF generation** — research briefs and POVs exported as PDFs, sent directly in Slack